 Over the past few months, Vaxxed producer Del Bigtree, who formerly worked on the show The Doctors, has made numerous statements about vaccines and vaccine safety.
 His claims about fraud by the CDC have been addressed in the past, and the evidence doesn’t support his beliefs.
 But the claims he makes about vaccines go beyond the movie, and he makes an effort to present himself as an authority on the issue.

-Here we go again.
-Another anti-vaccine pseudoscientist publishes a paper that calls into question something about vaccines, and the anti-vaccine religion genuflects in their general direction.
+Here we go again, anti-vaccine pseudoscientist, James Lyons-Weiler, publishes a paper that says something about aluminum about vaccines, and the anti-vaccine crowd genuflects in his general direction.
 The anti-vaccine side has nearly zero evidence supporting their claims, so they have to cling to anything they can get.
-And a new article from James Lyons-Weiler continues that tradition.

 The anti-vaccine religion is littered with these false authorities that have few credentials or experience in vaccines, yet, because of a “Ph.D.” after their name, the anti-vaxxers make it appear they speak for millions of scientists.
 There’s Tetyana Obukhanych, a former immunologist who has published no peer-reviewed articles about vaccines, who has denied all of her scientific education and training, and who makes egregious and simplistic mistakes about vaccines in all of her proclamations.

 Christopher Shaw and Lucija Tomljenovic are multiple-retracted “researchers” who shill for the anti-vaccine religion by publishing weak and easily critiqued research that doesn’t even stand up to the tiniest of criticism.
 We’ve often speculated as to why the University of British Columbia, where they do their “research,” hasn’t ended their relationship.